antonio-f/k_nearest_neighbors/README.md

-# k_nearest_neighbors
+# Quick k-nearest neighbors example with Scikit-learn

-Quick k-nearest neighbors example
+Very basic example of KNN method applied to the Iris dataset.
+Needs Scikit-learn and Matplotlib.